sillsdev/docu-notion/README.md

 # notion-pull

 notion-pull lets you use Notion as your editor for markdown-based static site generators like [Docusaurus](https://docusaurus.io/).
-Using Notion instead of raw markdown files means that you don't have to teach non-developers how to make git commits and PRs.
-It also allows you to leverage Notion's database tools to control workflow, commenting feature to discuss changes, etc.
+Using Notion instead of raw markdown files means that you don't have to teach non-developers how to make git commits and pull requests.
+It also allows you to leverage Notion's database tools to control workflow, Notion's commenting feature to discuss changes, etc.

+Note that notion-pull is not a service that could be reading your data. `node-pull` is just open-source code that will run on your computer or your continuous integration system.

 ## 1. Set up your documentation site.

 First, prepare your markdown-based static file system like [Docusaurus](https://docusaurus.io/).
-You can then use notion-pull to populate your repository with markdown files and images.

 ## 2. In Notion, duplicate the notion-pull template

-While you are logged into Notion, go to [this template page](https://hattonjohn.notion.site/Documentation-Template-Docusaurus-0e998b32da3c47edad0f62a25b49818c).
+Go to [this template page](https://hattonjohn.notion.site/Documentation-Template-Docusaurus-0e998b32da3c47edad0f62a25b49818c).
 Duplicate it into your own workspace.
 You can name it anything you like, e.g. "Documentation Root".

 ## 3. Create a Notion Integration

-Follow [these instructions](https://developers.notion.com/docs/getting-started) to make an "integration" and get your token.
+In order for notion-pull to read your site via Notion's API, you need to create what Notion calls an "integration".
+Follow [these instructions](https://developers.notion.com/docs/getting-started) to make an integration and get your token.
 Limit your integration to "READ" access.

 ## 4. "Invite" your Notion Integration to read you page